aridoza/foundational-java/Concurrency/concurrency2.md

 We are creating a new `Runnable`, providing a `run()` method that iterates three times, printing out the thread number and the iteration number.

-Let's see what happens if we start 4 threads like that.
-Since we hate copy and paste code, let's take a moment to do a bit of refactoring.
+Let's see what happens if we start four threads like that.
+Since we hate copy-and-paste code, let's take a moment to do a bit of refactoring:

 ```java
 public static void main(String[] args) {